WATCH: 'When will the Scottish Government take action to protect our seas?' says paddleboarder after finding dead whale

 Her expedition is raising money for Seaful, the charity connecting more people to the sea.

-Major hopes that ocean health will be brought higher on the agenda for COP26, and ambitious protection measures enacted urgently.
+Major hopes that ocean health will be brought higher on the agenda for COP26.

-“This whale is just the tip of the iceberg - a truly shocking sight and one which is a very stark and visual reminder of how vulnerable wild animals, even some of the largest in the world, are to man’s
+“This whale is just the tip of the iceberg - a very stark and visual reminder of how vulnerable wild animals, even some of the largest in the world, are to man’s

 actions.